What happens when my health insurance isn’t renewing?

 - If you have an affected plan, it means that you will have to pick a new health plan during Open Enrollment this November.
-If your coverage is expiring before the end of 2017, you will have a Special Enrollment Period (SEP) due to loss of coverage.
+If your coverage is expiring before the end of December, you will have a Special Enrollment Period due to loss of coverage.
 The health insurance company should tell you when the SEP ends so you can choose new coverage before that date.

-- If you have any other kind of plan, such as a group plan through your employer or a Medicare Supplement plan, your coverage may not have been affected by this announcement.
+- If you have any other kind of plan, such as a group plan through your employer or a Medicare Supplement Insurance plan, your coverage may not have been affected by this announcement.
 Be sure to call your insurance company if you have any concerns about your other plans.

 What can I do (and when)?

-If your policy expires on December 31, 2017, like most plans, you will have an SEP that won’t begin until 45 days before your policy’s termination date.
+If your policy expires on December 31, like most plans, you will have an SEP that won’t begin until 45 days before your policy’s termination date.
 If this is the case, your SEP may mostly line up with OEP.